 Basically, full frame window installations completely replace your previous windows, and is a common option for homeowners that want to change the size or shape of their window or want a different window type.

 Pocket window replacement is slightly different than full frame replacement.
 Instead of removing the window frame, like in a full frame replacement, the pocket window can fit inside your existing window frame.
 This type of replacement is also commonly referred to as insert window installation.
-The existing window sashes and exterior stops of the old double or single-hung window should be removed for the new window to be placed.
+The existing window sashes and exterior stops of the old double-hung or single-hung window should be removed for the new window to be placed.
 Pocket replacements allow you to keep the original frame, trim, siding, and casing intact, and are commonly used when homeowners want to replace a worn window with a new window that’s the same size, and the current window frame is still square, level, and in good condition.
 It may also be advantageous when the exterior material of the home would be more impacted.

 Full frame vs. insert window replacement